A Unified Approach to Total Vertex Irregularity Strength: Main Results

 \begin{proof} Since \(F_1\) is isomorphic to \(C_3\), with \(\mathrm{tvs}(C_3) = 2\) from Theorem \ref{cycle}, we assume \(n \geq 2\).

 First, we establish a lower bound.
 Suppose \(\mathrm{tvs}(F_n) = k\).
-Consider the \(2n\) non-central vertices of \(F_n\), each incident to two edges (within its triangle).
+Consider the \(2n\) non-central vertices of \(F_n\), each incident to two edges.
 The smallest possible weight for a non-central vertex is 3 and the largest is \(3k\).
 Since all \(2n\) non-central vertices must have distinct weights, ranging from 3 to \(3k\), we need

 so

 Thus, \(\mathrm{tvs}(F_n) \geq \left\lceil \frac{2n+2}{3} \right\rceil\).

 To realize this value, we implement our \(\{1,s\}\)-labeling on \(F_n\), distributing vertex sums evenly across its structure.
 Let \(s = \left\lceil \frac{2n+2}{3} \right\rceil\) and define a \(\{1,s\}\)-edge labeling on \(F_n\).
 We classify the edge labelings of the \(n\) triangles as type I, type II, or type III, corresponding to the first, second, and third triangles from left to right in the figure below.
 Here the red vertices represent the common center (depicted separately for clarity but forming a single vertex).